ZhongkuiMa/slimonnx/README.md

 Maybe other versions are accepted but do not make your onnx version too old.
 Currently, the code consider the ONNX version 22.0.0 as a baseline.

+## Current Supported Features 🌟

+I have implemented most of commonly used operations in feedforward neural networks.
+Transformer-based architectures will be treated as several basic operations.

 ## Usage 🎯

 To use **SlimONNX** and turbocharge your ONNX models, simply call the `SlimONNX` class from `slimonnx/slimonnx.py`.
 It’s that simple!